 Iain has a particular interest in coronial law and has appeared extensively in inquests throughout the country on behalf of Police Forces, healthcare providers and other public bodies as well as individual and corporate clients including appearances on appeal both in the Administrative Court and in the Court of Appeal.

-Iain is instructed on behalf of a number of police forces and private prison providers as well as the Probation Service in a wide variety of cases which involve false imprisonment, assault, malicious prosecution, misfeasance, alleged breaches of the ECHR and PFI disputes.
+Iain is instructed on behalf of a number of police forces and private prison providers as well as the Probation Service in a wide variety of cases which involve false imprisonment, assault, malicious prosecution, misfeasance and alleged breaches of the ECHR.
 He has appeared in a number of high profile cases in the Court of Appeal and Administrative Court.

 Perhaps unusually he also represents claimants in police law cases giving him a balanced understanding of the area.